aberloro/Covid_Search_Trends_by_State/README.md

     ![classification_report_logistic_regression](https://user-images.githubusercontent.com/93740725/166861838-0b62cb92-0e4e-489f-aa45-0bdb46eb71a2.png)

-  - Precision, or positive predicitve value, shows how likely is it that a categoization was correct.
+  - Precision, or positive predictive  value, shows how likely is it that a categorization was correct.
      - Democratic states: 83% precision or 5 out of 6 predictions were correct.
      - Republican states: 100% precision, or 7 out of 7 predictions.
-  - Secsitivity, or recall, shows how many were correctly categorized.
+  - Sensitivity, or recall, shows how many were correctly categorized.
-     - Democrat states: 100% recall, or 5 out of 5 democratic states were correctly categorzed.
+     - Democrat states: 100% recall, or 5 out of 5 democratic states were correctly categorized.
-     - Republican states: 88% recall, or 7 out of 8 republican states were labeled correcctly.
+     - Republican states: 88% recall, or 7 out of 8 republican states were labeled correctly.

  ### Tableau Dashboard
   - link: [Political Party Search Trends](https://public.tableau.com/views/draft_16514494708920/CovidVaccineSearchTrendsbyState?:language=en-US&:display_count=n&:origin=viz_share_link)